seemiller/krazy-koala/rails-from-the-closet-to-kubernetes-deployment.md

 kubectl label namespace blog app=blog
 ```

-An equivalent manifest file is located in the `kuberentes` directory that could be applied instead.
+An equivalent manifest file is located in the `kubernetes` directory that could be applied instead.

 ```shell
 kubectl apply --filename kubernetes/namespace.yaml